metaplex-foundation/mpl-candy-guard/README.md

 - `NftBurn`: restricts the mint to holders of a specified collection, requiring a burn of the NFT
 - `NftGate`: restricts the mint to holders of a specified collection
 - `NftPayment`: set the price of the mint as an NFT of a specified collection
+- `ProgramGate`: restricts the programs that can be in a mint transaction
 - `RedeemedAmount`: determines the end of the mint based on a total amount minted
 - `SolPayment`: set the price of the mint in SOL
 - `StartDate`: determines the start date of the mint